Ibrahim-Abdullah1/NFC_Guardian/README.md

 *Installation*

-Install the NFC Chip Detector application from APK Ensure that your device has NFC functionality and that it is enabled.
+Install the NFC Chip Detector application from APK.
+Ensure that your device has NFC functionality and that it is enabled.
 Grant the necessary permissions for location, camera, and NFC access when prompted.